phenotypic/WiFiCrackPy/README.md

 ## Prerequisites

 You must have `python3` installed.

+> **Important:** Use the [official Python installer for macOS](https://www.python.org/downloads/mac-osx/) instead of installing Python via Homebrew.
+Homebrew installs Python with *ad-hoc code signing*, which causes macOS to deny location access required by the script.
+The official installer signs Python with proper entitlements, allowing full functionality.

-You will need to install any other outstanding requirements:
+You will also need to install any other outstanding requirements:

 | Command | Installation |
 | --- | --- |